Out, fool. (3.2.99)

 After watching Silvius’s overblown romantic gestures toward Phoebe, Rosalind chastises him for putting Phoebe on such a pedestal.
 Phoebe’s charms and beauty, Rosalind argues, appear to be more a creation of Silvius’s mind than reality.
 Rosalind tries to break Silvius free from this overly poetic display of love and bring him to his senses.

 While pretending to be a man, Rosalind tells Oliver that she should have been a woman.
 Readers know the reality of the situation, which lends humor to such a statement.
-This delightful twist of reality allows Rosalind to speak one fine truth: She is starting to get tired of her games.
+This delightful twist of reality allows Rosalind to speak one fine truth: she is starting to get tired of her games.
+Rosalind’s exhaustion mirrors that of Orlando, who, upon learning of Oliver’s betrothal to Celia, also expresses his eagerness to stop playing at love and pursue the real thing.

 After Rosalind hears of the dangers Orlando faced in the woods, she faints, an action for which she feels embarrassed.
-Now she wants to save face.
-Here, Rosalind asks Oliver to let Orlando know how well she, or Ganymede, has faked a fainting spell.
+In an attempt to save face, she insists that her collapse was merely an act, and she asks Oliver to let Orlando know how well she, or Ganymede, has faked her fainting spell.
 Even though Rosalind plays the role of the tough critic, she possesses a soft side and can be susceptible to the same vulnerabilities as any other.